AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-quick-start-guide.md

 ![](assets/d365-to-acs-ui-page-workflows-ingress-play-pointer.png)

-Once running, you should be able to test by adding or modifying entries in Dynamics 365 and observing those changes in Adobe Campaign within a few minutes.
+Once running, you should be able to test by adding or modifying entries in Microsoft Dynamics 365 and observing those changes in Adobe Campaign within a few minutes.
 If at any time you need to stop this process, then simply press the same button to stop it.
 [Learn more](../../integrating/using/d365-acs-self-service-app-workflows.md#workflow-status)

 ## Integration app workspace